-- 1 Transfer credits are reviewed by the college and evaluated for admissibility to this curriculum.
-To be admissible, transfer courses must be equivalent in both content and level of offering. - 2 This course satisfies a general studies requirement.
-See the course description for specific requirement(s) the course fulfills. - 3 Portfolio review is required for transfer studio work.
-See the college academic advisor for an appointment.
+1 Transfer credits are reviewed by the college and evaluated for admissibility to this curriculum.
+To be admissible, transfer courses must be equivalent in both content and level of offering.

+- 2 Portfolio review is required for transfer studio work.
+See a college academic advisor for an appointment. - 3 Both PHY 111 and 113 must be taken to secure S1 or S2 credit. - 4 Both PHY 112 and 114 must be taken to secure S1 or S2 credit.

 Architectural Studies-B.S.D.
-Lower-Division Requirements Option B1
+Lower-Division Requirements